Two beams are better than one: Enabling reliable and high throughput mmWave links: Evaluation

-We perform multiple experiments of a 1-sec duration of user mobility.
-At the beginning of each experiment, we perform beam training to establish directional communication and estimate initial parameters such as AoA, AoD, ToF, and reflector attenuation.
-Our testbed reports the Signal to Noise Ratio (SNR) of the wireless link and data rates using 400 MHz bandwidth similar to other testbeds~\cite{zhou2012mirror, sur201560, sur2016beamspy}.

-Figure \ref{fig:test_setup} shows our hardware set-up and evaluation scenarios.
-We evaluate the performance of \name in two indoor and outdoor settings: a large $7m \times 10m$ conference room occupied with wooden furniture, whiteboard, and reflective glass walls, and another relatively less occupied $6m \times 6m$ lab space and outdoors.
-We set up the communication link at $7m$ and $4m$ at the two rooms, respectively, and $30m$ outdoors.
-The Tx module of the testbed is used to emulate a fixed gNB while the Rx module is movable and emulates a mobile user placed on a cart.
+We evaluate the performance of \name for various indoor and outdoor settings: a $7m \times 10m$ conference room occupied with wooden furniture, whiteboard, and reflective glass walls (Fig. \ref{fig:test_setup}(b)) and an outdoor $30m-80m$ link next to a large building with glass walls (Fig. \ref{fig:test_setup}(c)).
+The Tx module of the testbed is used as a fixed gNB, while the Rx module is movable as a mobile user placed on a cart.
 The phased array antenna of the Tx is kept vertical, facing the user, and parallel to the line of user translation.
-We used a Cinetics Axis-360~\cite{axis360} gantry system to measure the precise ground truth of user motion.
-The precision gantry setup allows 70 cm linear motion and 360-degree rotation about its axis accurate to 1 cm and 0.1$^o$, respectively.
-The Rx phased array mounted on the gantry (see Figure \ref{fig:test_setup} rightmost image) emulate a mobile user with 24$^o$/s rotation (typical speed for VR headset motion~\cite{qian2018flare}) and $1.5$m/s translation speed in indoor scenarios.
-For outdoor experiments, we manually move the cart to predefined grid locations for accurate ground truth information.
+The precision gantry setup allows 70 cm linear motion and 360-degree rotation about its axis accurate to 1 cm and 0.1$\degree$, respectively, for controlled experiments.
+The Rx phased array mounted on the gantry (see Fig. \ref{fig:test_setup} (a)) moves as a mobile user with 24$\degree$/s rotation (typical speed for VR headset motion~\cite{qian2018flare}) and $1.5$m/s translation speed in indoor scenarios.
+For outdoor experiments, we manually move the cart to a predefined trajectory for accurate ground truth information.
+We also experiment with natural motion for end-end experiments.

-We perform multiple experiments of a 1-sec duration of user mobility.
-At the beginning of each experiment, we perform beam training to establish directional communication and estimate initial parameters such as AoA, AoD, ToF, and reflector attenuation.
-Our testbed reports the Signal to Noise Ratio (SNR) of the wireless link and data rates using 400 MHz bandwidth similar to other testbeds~\cite{zhou2012mirror, sur201560, sur2016beamspy}.
+We perform multiple experiments of 1-sec duration with mobility and blockage.
+At the beginning of each experiment, we perform beam training to estimate the angle to the user and establish directional communication.
+We then run our \constructivemultibeam and user tracking algorithm to realign the beam patterns in real-time as the user moves.
+Our testbed reports the complex channel per sub-carrier, Signal to Noise Ratio (SNR), and throughput of the wireless link as performance metrics similar to others~\cite{zhou2012mirror, sur201560, sur2016beamspy,zhao2020m,raychaudhuri2020challenge}.